N283T/mmcif-rainbow-vscode/README.md

 This extension provides enhanced syntax highlighting and visual aids for **mmCIF** (Macromolecular Crystallographic Information File) files, widely used in structural biology.

 It is designed to make reading and editing complex `loop_` blocks easier.
+Unlike existing CIF editors or syntax highlighters, this extension focuses on human-readable visualization of mmCIF loop columns, inspired by Rainbow CSV.

 ## Features